Step 6: Types | Language Workshop

 Not all expressions can be given a type, however.

 Let’s extend our language to have booleans as well, given by the type $\texttt{Bool}$, and the terms $\texttt{true} : \texttt{Int}$ and $\texttt{false} : \texttt{Int}$.
-What happens if we try to derive a type for the expression $1 + \texttt{true}$?
+We’ll only consider addition to be meaningful when applied to two integers; trying to add two booleans, or a boolean and an integer will be considered an illegal operation.

 Pretty quickly, we’ll reach the following state in our proof tree:

-\begin{prooftree} \AxiomC{} \UnaryInfC{1 : \texttt{Int}} \AxiomC{} \UnaryInfC{\texttt{true} : \texttt{Int}} \BinaryInfC{1 + \texttt{true} : \texttt{Int}} \end{prooftree}
+\begin{prooftree} \AxiomC{} \UnaryInfC{1 : \texttt{Int}} \AxiomC{\texttt{true} : \texttt{Int}} \BinaryInfC{1 + \texttt{true} : \texttt{Int}} \end{prooftree}

 We have no way of deriving $\texttt{true} : \texttt{Int}$, so we can’t derive a type for the overall expression, and it’s invalid according to our type system.
 This is good news!
 The fact that the system we’ve just come up with doesn’t allow $1 + \texttt{true}$ means we’ve reached our goal of a type system that only allows meaningful programs.

-- progress
+- TODO: progress

-- preservation
+- TODO: preservation

-- soundness
+- TODO: soundness

 MLTS Types